getredash/website/src/pages/kb/user-guide/users/authentication-options.md

 Make sure you replace `org-slug` in this URL with the unique slug for your organization.
 {% endcallout %}

+If you are using a self-hosted version of Redash, you will need to use the URL `https://<Your Self-Hosted Domain>/saml/callback?org_slug=default`

 After you fill in these URLs, set the Name Id format to `EmailAddress`.
 The Application username is `Email`.
 You also need to add two attribute statements and then save your changes:

 |    Name |     Value    |